It was the day before Thanksgiving.

-It gave me new found courage.
-Helped me realize that it's time to move on and take my next bold step, do the things I feel called to do.
+Which has somehow given myself new found courage, making me realize that it's time to move on, take my next bold step, and do the things I feel called to do.

 Thus, here I am, writing my first post since May last year.
 This time however, with a plan of action.

-The one thing I've struggled with over the years is changing my inconsistent blogging habits.
-Anyone would think I don't like to write.
-But I do, I assure you!
-So I have decided to come at this from a whole new perspective.
+Since the one thing I've struggled with over the years is changing my inconsistent blogging habits I have decided to come at this from a whole new perspective.

-Instead of waiting for the urge to write, I am giving myself a challenge for 2020.
-A theme to focus on.
-A chance to investigate something that I struggle with most in life...
+Instead of waiting for the urge to write, I am giving myself a 2020 challenge.
+A theme to focus on, one that will encourage regular posts (at least monthly), and a chance for me to investigate something that I struggle with most in life...

 Implementing change.
 Embracing change.
 Sustaining change.

 Change is my nemesis, so why not confront it head on?

 By sharing this post I am publicly challenging myself to research this topic from head to toe, to get to the bottom of human resistance, and by the year's end hopefully have an in depth look and a better understanding of what it takes to implement and sustain change.